a

 Introduction

 AWS Inspector is a powerful security assessment service that helps you identify security vulnerabilities and compliance issues in your AWS resources.
-In this document, we will guide you through the process of using AWS Inspector to perform vulnerability scanning on three key AWS services: EC2 instances, ECS clusters, and Lambda functions.
+This document will guide you using AWS Inspector to scan vulnerabilities on three key AWS services: EC2 instances, ECS clusters, and Lambda functions.

 AllCode Vulnerability Management AWS Inspector